 While there might be something slightly unsatisfactory about a turntable whose platter isn't quite as wide as the LP it's supporting, this is but a small gripe, and the Rega Planar 1 is a regular award winner (it picked up a What Hi-Fi?
 Award earlier this year).

-You'd expect that, because Rega have something of a reputation to protect when it comes to budget turntables.
+You'd expect that, because Rega have something of a reputation to protect when it comes to the best budget turntables.
 This one the little brother of the Rega Planar III, a design classic that's been in manufacture in various guises for over 40 years.

 But don't take our word for it.
 Our What HiFi? brethren have road-tested the Rega Planar 1 so that we don't have to.
 What did they say?
 Well, you're just about to find out.